Foreign Judgments and Foreign Law

 The judiciary is headed by the Chief Justice, who, along with other judges of the Superior Courts, is appointed by the President on the advice of the Judicial and Legal Services Commission.
 Each appointment is subject to Parliamentary approval.
-Before appointment, judges must have been entitled to practise as counsel in Sierra Leone (or a country with an analogous legal system) for 10, 15 or 20 years for the High Court, Court of Appeal and Supreme Court respectively.
+Before appointment, judges must have been permitted to practise as counsel in Sierra Leone (or a country with an analogous legal system) for 10, 15 or 20 years for the High Court, Court of Appeal and Supreme Court respectively.

 FOREIGN JUDGMENTS AND FOREIGN LAW

-In Sierra Leone, arbitration is still governed by the Arbitration Act, Chapter 25 of the Laws of Sierra Leone 1960 (Cap 25).
+In Sierra Leone, arbitration is governed by the Arbitration Act, Chapter 25 of the Laws of Sierra Leone 1960 (Cap 25).

 Under the Arbitration Act, the High Court of Sierra Leone will stay proceedings where there is a valid arbitration submission/clause providing for arbitration, provided it is satisfied that there is no sufficient reason why the matter should not be referred to arbitration, and that the party applying for the stay was and remains ready and willing to do all acts necessary for settlement of the matter through arbitration.